Dyredhead/Wallpapers/README.md

 # Wallpapers

-A repo containing all my wallpapers.
-Feel free to clone and use them for yourself
+A repo containing all of my wallpapers.
+Feel free to clone and use them for yourself.